richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 This document has no IANA actions.

 # Acknowledgements {#acknowledgements}

+We are grateful to the authors of {{RFC2028}}, Richard Hovey and Scott Bradner.

 Barry Lieba, Colin Perkins, Eric Auerswald, John Levine, and Lars Eggert provided useful feedback and corrections to this document.